 The Knight FOI Fund exists to offer financial support in open government lawsuits.
 It was established to fuel and assist the pursuit of important FOI cases by helping to defray upfront costs such as filing fees, depositions, court costs and other expenses associated with legal actions. *Only in rare circumstances do Knight FOI Fund grant awards also include direct outlays for attorney fees.

-Since it began in January 2010, the Knight FOI Fund has assisted NFOIC member organizations, their allies and other litigants with 35 grant awards in FOI or access cases.
-While some are still being adjudicated, Knight Fund-supported cases have resulted in 21 favorable court orders or settlements that achieved more transparency or greater access.
+Since it began in January 2010, the Knight FOI Fund has assisted NFOIC member organizations, their allies and other litigants with 81 grant awards totaling $175,000 in FOI or open government law violation cases.
+While some are still being adjudicated, the Knight Litigation Fund supported cases that resulted in 67 favorable court orders or settlements that achieved more transparency and greater access to public meetings and information.

 Significant access victories in cases supported by the Knight FOI Fund have included: